airgirl2305/weight-loss-helper/README.md

-# weightLoseCompanion
+# weight-loss-helper
-the service that helps me to get the goal weight in a healthy way.
+The service that helps me to get the goal weight in a healthy way.